URL cleaner comparison

 Web cleaners (general)

-• Great for one-off cases
+• Good for one-off cases

-• Often limited control and transparency
+• Often limited fine control/transparency

 Browser extensions (general)